MichaelLudwikowski/MLud-CSU-Senior-Project/docs/Proposal.md

     -   June 1 - Continue research into stocks and AI

 *   Fall 2025 - CSCI 498
-    -   October 20 -
+    -   October 20 - Finalize research and begin design for the implamentation
-    -   October 27 -
+    -   October 27 - Set up AI integration pipelines using the OLLama bv4.0 model with real time stock data retrieval
-    -   November 3 -
+    -   November 3 - Prototype different UI versions with basic stock trading functionality
-    -   November 10 -
+    -   November 10 - Perform initial test cases on stock trending analysis models and AI
-    -   November 17 -
+    -   November 17 - Refine both the AI prediction accuracy and overall feel for the program and stock trading
-    -   November 20 -
+    -   November 20 - start implamenting educational material along with a guide for how to use the program

 *   Spring 2026 - CSCI 499 (more detail will be added here once you are closer)
-    -   Weeks 1-4 - Implement test plan
+    -   Weeks 1-4 - Implement test plan and take more data for refining
-    -   Week 5 - Evaluate test results
+    -   Week 5 - Evaluate test results and adjust accordingly
     -   Week 6-10 - Apply updates and bug fixes based on the results
-    -   Week 8 - Computer the first 4 chapters of the defense documentation.
+    -   Week 8 - Take notes and track logs to test progress so far with the AI model.
     -   ...